-A farmer has 8 acres farm on which he/she grow three vegetable crops, Bringal, Tomato and availability of water are 200 (000hrs hours) and 30(acre-inches) respectively.
+A farmer has 8 acres farm on which he/she grow three vegetable crops, Bringal, Tomato and ladies finger.
+As per his/her past his expense, the total available labor work time and total availability of water are 200 (000hrs hours) and 30(acre-inches) respectively.
 The information related to total profit in lakhs obtained from these three crops for one acre of land is given in the tabular form below.
-Now, the farmer's objective is to determine the optimal cropping pattern so tabular form below.
-Now, the farmer's objective is to determine the optimal cropping pattern s that the total profit will be maximized.
-This example is a variant of Kumari .et.al(2014).
+Now, the farmer's objective is to determine the optimal cropping pattern so that the total profit will be maximized.
+This example is a variant of Kumari et al. (2014).